 My tryst with homemade scrubs started two years ago when my daughter got to be part of a green initiative, emphasizing Ocean Conservation.
 Raising awareness of our ever-increasing plastic consumption is at the crux of that.
 She was part of experiments involving the separation of micro-plastic beads from gel washes and scrubs.
-To drive home the importance of it, I decided to start using homemade scrubs using ingredients from the pantry.
+To drive home the importance of it, I decided to start using homemade face and body scrubs using ingredients from the pantry.

 The benefits for me on a personal basis are multi-fold and go beyond skin deep.
 The activity is a time for some child-parent bonding and has inculcated a self-care routine (which is an extension of self-love) along with doing our bit to save the planet.